HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - Why do you think the old stories tell of men who set out on great journeys to impress the gods?
 Because trying to impress people just isn't worth the time and effort. - Henry Rollins

 - Sometimes it is better to lose money than to lose peace or health.

+- Everything takes at least generation, is because we don't change minds, we have to wait for a generation to retire or die before we can get critical mass on the next new idea.
+And that's the way progress goes.

 ## Others